…AND SO THE MESSAGE THAT I, AND MILLIONS OF GIRLS AND WOMEN AROUND THE WORLD

 Yoko is a former athlete who has competed extensively in the sport of karate at an international level.
 After retirement from competition, Yoko was a high performance coach.
 She has led and motivated female coaches in different sports to connect, support, develop, and inspire the next generation of athletes.
 Her father, a Sports Hall of Fame and Queens Diamond Jubilee award recipient for commitment to sports in Canada, was an influential figure to inspire her to dedicate her life to sport and health.
 They currently co-own a karate dojo.

 Yoko has explored over 80 countries around the world, favouring to visit developing countries and remote areas where people were underserved by frail healthcare systems and received either delayed or no care at all.
-With her global health background, she worked clinically for 14 years to provide medical consults remotely to rural hospitals in Canada.
+With her global health background, she continues to work clinically, for the past 16 years, to provide medical consults remotely to rural hospitals in Canada.
 She is currently the hospital Site Lead for a group of 9 Canadian hospitals.
 Telemedicine, with its innovative technology, enables her to provide hospital patients with access to care and overcome geographical barriers in all comprehensive clinical programs.

 Katharina worked as Director of Medical Affairs at a Sports Medicine Hospital in Qatar with a team of international physicians, physiotherapists, and scientists and was involved in the organization of medical services for several World Championships in different sports.
 She emigrated to her home country of choice, South Africa, in 2012.